 There is also the hope that with a significant increase in authentic ratings, it will make it harder for fake reviews to break through the noise.
 However, the downside of this for Sellers is that Amazon is restricting direct contact with customers even more.

 4. Increased sharing of data by Amazon

-US Federal Trade Commission Chairman Joseph Simons recently hinted that regulators could come to a decision on one or more antitrust probes of large tech companies in 2020.
+US Federal Trade Commission Chairman Joseph Simons recently hinted that regulators could come to a decision on one or more antitrust probes of large tech companies.
 If regulators find evidence that Amazon engaged in anti-competitive practices and file a federal complaint, the company could face enforcement actions ranging from new regulations to an order to split up assets.

 If a federal case is filed this year, the more likely legal remedy would not be a breakup — more a change of behavior.
 The court could, for example, require Amazon to give third-party retailers more period of notice before changing a policy or order the company to put up “Chinese walls” to prevent business units from communicating.